gusl/CalibrationCurves/README.md

 focuses on binary questions.

-**Status:** We already have isotonic (a.k.a. non-decreasing) binary regression (`cgam`), to produce approximate confidence regions (see below).
+**Status:** We already have isotonic (a.k.a. non-decreasing) binary regression (`cgam`), produce approximate confidence regions (see below).
+Every solution suffers from potential non-isotonicity, but our CIs are an improvement over the build-in CIs wrt this.

 **Future work:** Produce Bayesian intervals with Stan, using isotonic splines to enforce shape constraint.
+This seems to be cleanest way.

 ## Confidence Intervals via Isotonic Binary Regression